Recipe By: Susan

 Mix together dry ingredients.
 Add to the dough.
-Add 1/2 T cold water.
+Add cold water by the half tablespoon until dough holds together well.
 Mix well.

 Cover bowl and chill dough (for at least one hour.)
 (I’m not sure this step is really necessary, since there is no fat that needs to chill.)

 Preheat oven to 350.
 Roll out dough thick (1/4-1/2 inch).
 Cut with small glass (1-2 inch diameter) or cookie cutters.
 Place on lightly oiled (sprayed)